ftsrg/gamma/plugins/README.md

 If you want to use *nuXmv* for formal verification, download and extract *nuXmv 2.0.0* or higher version.
 In order to let Gamma find the nuXmv executable, add the `nuXmv.exe` or `nuXmv` to the path environment variable (depending on the operating system being used).
 The instructions are described in the [`README`](nuxmv/README.md) file of the folder.

 If you want to use *xSAP* for safety assessment, download and extract *xSAP 1.4.0* or higher version.
 In order to let Gamma find the xSAP executable, create an environment variable named `XSAP_HOME` that points to the extracted xSAP root folder (absolute path) and add the `xSAP/bin` folder to the PATH environment or default search path (depending on your OS).
 The instructions are described in the [`README`](safety/README.md) file of the folder.

-Make sure to set the text file encoding of your Eclipse workspace to **UTF-8**: _Window > Preferences..._ Start typing `workspace` in the left upper textfield (in the place of `type filter text`).
-Select _General > Workspace_ from the filtered item list and check the `Text file encoding` setting at the bottom of the window.

-Make sure to set the Java compiler compliance level to **17**: _Window > Preferences..._ Start typing `compiler` in the left upper textfield (in the place of `type filter text`).
-Select _Java > Compiler_ from the filtered item list and set the `Compiler compliance level` to **17** at the top of the window.

-_Tip: It is advised to turn on automatic refreshing for the _runtime workspace_: _Window > Preferences..._ Start typing `hooks` in the left upper textfield (in the place of `type filter text`).
-Select _General > Workspace_ from the filtered item list and check the `Refresh using native hooks and polling` setting at the top of the window.
-The other option is to refresh it manually with F5 after every Gamma command if the generated files do not appear._

 ## Plugin setup